dec1costello/Golf/TOUR_Championship_2011/README.md

 ## Applying xS Model

 Now that we have a strokes gained stacked machine learning model for a shot per shot basis, implementing it is crucial for gaining valuable insights into golf performance.
 This model, built upon a foundation of comprehensive data analysis and predictive modeling, offers a multifaceted view of a golfer's gameplay.
-By harnessing various machine learning techniques, such as ensemble learning and feature importance analysis, the model can provide nuanced insights into performance trends, strengths, and areas for improvement.
 Utilizing the model post-training enables golf analysts, coaches, and players to extract actionable insights, optimize strategies, and refine skills.
 Ultimately, leveraging a strokes gained stacked ML model empowers stakeholders to make informed decisions, enhance performance, and drive success on the golf course.

 ### SG per Shot